giovacalle/next-launch-kit/README.md

 All branches are derived from the `base` branch: the idea is to divide the various topics by individual branch, and then merge all the features of the other branches into `main`.

+- `main`: entire project (you are here 😁)
-Right now you are in `base`: eslint, prettier, commitlint and tailwind-css base settings
+- `base`: eslint, prettier, commitlint and tailwind-css base settings

 ## Usage